wkalt/puppetdb/doc/api/v1/groups.markdown

 #### Error Responses

-If the `classes` key of a request's group object is not defined, if the values of any of the defined keys do not match the required type, or if the request's body could not be parsed as JSON, the server will return a 400 Bad Request response.
+If any of the required keys are missing, or if the values of any of the defined keys do not match the required type, or if the request's body could not be parsed as JSON, the server will return a 400 Bad Request response.
+In all cases, the response will contain an error object as described in the [errors documentation](errors).
-In the first two cases, the response will contain a JSON object with `submitted`, `schema`, and `error` keys which respectively describe the submitted object, the schema that object should conform to, and how the submitted object failed to conform to the schema.
+In the first two cases, the `kind` key will be "schema-violation", and the  `details` key of the error will be an object with `submitted`, `schema`, and `error` keys which respectively describe the submitted object, the schema that object should conform to, and how the submitted object failed to conform to the schema.
-In the last case, the response will be plain text, will state that the request's body could not be parsed, and will echo back the request's body.
+In the last case, the `kind` key will be "malformed-request" and the `details` key will be an object with `body` and `error` keys, which respectively hold the request body as received and the error message encountered while trying to parse the JSON.

+If any classes or class parameters inherited by the group from its parents do not exist in the submitted group's environment, the server will return a 409 Conflict response.
-If any environments, classes, or class parameters specified in the request do not exist, the server will return a 500 Server Error response when the attempted insertion fails due to unsatisfied database constraints.
+If any classes or class parameters defined by the submitted group do not exist in the group's environment, but all inherited classes and parameters are satisfied, then the server will return a 412 Precondition Failed response.
+In both cases the response will contain the usual error object, whose `kind` key will be "missing-referents" and whose `msg` key will describe the number of missing referents.
+The `details` key of the error object will be an array of objects, where each object describes a single missing referent, and has the following keys:

+* `kind`: "missing-class" or "missing-parameter", depending on whether the entire class doesn't exist, or the class just doesn't have the parameter.
+* `missing`: The name of the missing class or class parameter.
+* `environment`: The environment that the class or parameter is missing from; i.e. the environment of the group where the error was encountered.
+* `group`: The name of the group where the error was encountered.
+           Note that this may not be the group where the class or parameter was defined due to inheritance.
+* `defined-by`: The name of the group that defines the class or parameter.

 ### POST /v1/groups/\<name-or-uuid\>